Sunday, November 22, 2015

 “You can’t be serious?”

-“Maybe not,” Karen said.
-“Just don’t make a big deal of it.”
+“Don’t make a big deal out of it.”

 Patting her on the back, George said, “Nothing’s a big deal to you, is it, kiddo?
 Have a nice time in San Diego.”